bright/new-www/content/blog/digital-transformation-guide-for-logistics.md

 Continuously deploy new features, prioritize stability, and analyze user behavior for improvements.

 If you want to dive deeper into [software development stages](/blog/what-are-the-stages-of-app-development/), read our other blog post.

+## Logistics industry MVP stack for 2023

+Every project is different and may require another stack approach.
+At Bright Inventions we always adapt technologies to the budget and time requirements our clients have.

+The stack listed below is a typical group of tools and programming languages we recommend (but as mentioned, recommendations may change!).

+**Frontend**: TypeScript, React.

+**Backend**: Node.js, PostgreSQL, NestJS, AWS.

+**Android development**: Kotlin.

+**iOS development**: Swift.

+**Project management & documentation**: Jira, Github.

+**Product design**: Figma, Miro.

+**Analytics**: MixPanel, Google Analytics 4.

+## How much does it cost to hire a software agency to build MVP for logistics?

+There is no simple answer to this question.
+There are many aspects [MVP development agency](/our-areas/mvp-development/) has to consider before giving you a quote.
+The best way is to book a consultation and discuss your idea for a product, then you will receive the estimation.

+<div class='block-button'><h2>Book a free consultation in 48 hours</h2><div>Do you want to estimate a digital solution for your company?
+Contact us and we’ll get back to you in 48 hours.
+Let’s talk!</div><a href="/our-areas/mvp-development/"><button>contact us now</button></a></div>